Bonner Fellers: Italian and German access to Fellers's reports

 Fellers was not found at fault for the interception of his reports, but he was transferred from Egypt on July 7, 1942.
 His successor as attaché used the US military cipher, which the Germans could not read.
-Upon returning to the United States, Fellers was decorated with the Distinguished Service Medal for "his "uncanny ability to foresee military development" in the Middle East and the "clarity, brevity and accuracy" of his dispatches.
-He was also promoted to brigadier general, the first member of his West Point Class of November 1918 to do so, on December 4, 1942.
+Upon returning to the United States, Fellers was decorated with the Distinguished Service Medal for "his "uncanny ability to foresee military development" in the Middle East and the "clarity, brevity, and accuracy" of his dispatches.
+He was also promoted to brigadier general, the first member of his West Point Class of November 1918 to be so elevated, on December 4, 1942.

 While assigned to the Office of Strategic Services (OSS) in Washington, he was, as recalled by a colleague, "the most violent Anglophobe I have encountered."
 However, that comment may be colored by the context of the American-British intelligence situation of the time.
 Fellers's North African reports, which his Distinguished Service Medal citation characterized as "models of clarity and accuracy," were bluntly critical of British weapons, operations, and leadership: "The Eighth Army has failed to maintain the morale of its troops; its tactical conceptions were always wrong, it neglected completely cooperation between the various arms; its reactions to the lightning changes in the battlefield were always slow."
 Such assessments, meant for American officials, were deciphered by the Germans, then intercepted from the Germans by the British Ultra signals intelligence.

 Despite his anti-British attitude, Fellers and his reports influenced decisions to bring American supplies and troops to aid the British in North Africa.
-Throughout his tenure in North Africa, Fellers advocated for increased American support for the British in North Africa, which included both weapons and a commitment of American troops.
+Throughout his tenure in North Africa, Fellers advocated for increased American support for the British in the region, which included both weapons and a commitment of American troops.
 This was at odds with the Joint Chiefs of Staff and the U.S. European Command as to the level of weapons support and an American troop landing.
 The military policy then was that saving the British in North Africa was not strategically required, especially not through a North Africa invasion (Operation Torch), which would divert focus from Operation Bolero, a plan for an early European invasion.